Grounding exercises: 2 techniques for self-balance

 Walking barefoot in the woods

-So, how about that Vitamin G (Grounding)?
+So, how about Vitamin G (Grounding)?
 Our diets cannot provide everything required for a healthy body, though a well-balanced diet is essential!

 What exactly is grounding?